 It was a beautiful sunny day with clear skies as I began gathering my thoughts in preparation for my last speech as Treasurer for the Charity-Delgado School of Nursing.
 It was graduation time in the year 2000, and we were all so excited as we discussed our five to ten-year plan to conquer the world of nursing in our own way.
-Afterall we were trained in the number one trauma center in Louisiana- Charity Hospital.
+After all, we were trained in the number one trauma center in Louisiana- Charity Hospital.
 I remember being so scared of the next chapter yet ready.
 We practiced in wards versus private rooms.
 These wards would be filled with anywhere from 10-20 patients at a time.
-There would be medical students, nursing students, medical residents, dietician residents, and many others all trying to learn and practice medicine.
-It was here that I learned Charles Darwin's theory "survival of the fittest."
-We had a paper charting system that hung from a patient's bed, and you had to learn pretty fast on essential assessment information about your patients, or you could end up with the wrong chart on a patient and make a medical decision that could cause harm to a patient.
-It was that moment that taught me that the patient is my number one priority, and I had to protect the patient.
+There would be medical students, nursing students, medical residents, dietician residents, and many others trying to learn and practice medicine.
+It was here that I learned Charles Darwin's theory of "survival of the fittest."
+We had a paper charting system that hung from a patient's bed.
+You had to learn pretty fast on essential assessment information about your patients, or you could end up with the wrong chart on a patient and make a medical decision that could cause harm to a patient.
+That moment taught me that the patient is my number one priority, and I had to protect the patient.
 To give you a bigger picture, this was the stroke ward where many of the patients had suffered from Aphasia and had no family members present due to limited space in the wards.

 There is currently no vaccine to prevent COVID-19.
 The best way to prevent illness is to avoid being exposed to this virus.
 However, as a reminder, the CDC always recommends everyday preventive actions to help reduce the spread of respiratory diseases, including:

 - Practice Social Distancing: use alternative ways to greet others (no handshaking, hugging, etc.)

 - Avoid touching your eyes, nose, and mouth